-The Level 3 Appeal is handled by an Administrative Law Judge or attorney adjudicator.
-Section 10 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.
+The Medicare Appeals Council handles the Level 3 Appeal.
+Section 10 in this chapter tells more about Levels 3, and 4 of the appeals process.

 Section 6.5 What if you are asking us to pay you back for [insert if plan has cost-sharing: our share of] a bill you have received for medical care?